equinor/az-static-web-app-docs-template/README.md

         2. You can serve the page locally as follows: `poetry run mkdocs serve -f docs/source/equinor-example/mkdocs.yml`.

 ## Step 4: Set up authentication using Azure Active Directory
-**GOAL:** After this section, the user should be able to click the "login" button on the SWA and then have access to the content behind the "Verify authenticated role" button.
-This can be useful if you want to restrict content to employees of your company only.
+> ***Goal:** After this section, the user should be able to click the "login" button on the SWA and then have access to the content behind the "Verify authenticated role" button.
+This can be useful if you want to restrict content to employees of your company only.*

 For the next two steps, we will follow along with Microsoft's own [tutorial](https://docs.microsoft.com/en-us/azure/static-web-apps/assign-roles-microsoft-graph).